What Is Business Life Cycle ?

-Business Life Cycle is a natural way of business progression and shows the gradual and slow and steady different stages through which business progress beginning with the development of a prototype idea to gaining traction, moving from the initial phase of slow growth to high growth.
-Usually, it is divided into four stages – Introduction Stage, Growth Stage, Maturity Stage and Decline Stage.
+Business Life Cycle is a natural way of business progression.
+It shows the gradual and slow and steady stages through which business progress begins with developing a prototype idea to gaining traction, moving from the initial phase of slow growth to high growth.
+Usually, it is divided into four stages – Introduction Stage, Growth Stage, Maturity Stage, and Decline Stage.

 Business Life Cycle comprises of multiple stages as depicted through the graph below and explanation henceforth:

 It is marked by the initiation of the business life cycle characterized by the evolution of product testing, understanding the product’s commercial viability.
 This period involves the nascent stage for business characterized by no revenue visibility and cash outflow.
 Investors, during this stage, commit a small portion of money normally in the form of Seed funding.
 The purpose during this stage is to check the product/service viability and acceptability in the market.
 The majority of the business fails to go beyond this stage.